yagutaro/dsc-pandas-data-cleaning-recap-hbs-ds-060120/README.md

 ## Introduction

-This short lesson summarizes the topics we covered in section 1 and why they'll be important to you as a Data Scientist.
+In this section, you learned about the data science process as well as python fundamentals.

 ## Objectives
-* Understand and explain what was covered in this section
+* Understand the data science process
-* Understand and explain why this section will help you become a data scientist
+* Use python to perform basic data analysis

 ## Key Takeaways